MissyM2/IMS/README.md

 ### Overview

-This app is an .net Web API, version 7.0, a Blazor WebAssembly front end.
-The subject is an clothing rental db.
+This app is an .net Web API, version 7.0, a Blazor Server front end.
+The subject is an inventory management db.

 ### Structure
-Solution Name: ClothingRentalManagement
+Solution Name: IMS

 Projects: